michellejlin/tprk/README.md

 | --METADATA | Path to metadata file with specific format.
 | --PACBIO | Specify that there are only PacBio files to be read.
 | --ILLUMINA | Specify that there are only Illumina files to be read.
+| --LARGE | Specify that this is a large dataset.
+Splitting of visualizations will be done.
 |--RF_FILTER | Specify relative frequency filter.
 Default is 0.2.
 |--COUNT_FILTER | Specify count filter.
 Default is 5.
 |--ILLUMINA_FILTER | Specify whether PacBio reads should be filtered to only include files supported by Illumina reads that reach the cutoff.